-RSAs and RSUs can only be created with reference to employers that employ more than 15 employees (or five employees in the case of an agricultural employer).
+RSAs and RSUs can only be created with reference to employers that employ more than 15 employees (or five employees in the case of an employer operating in the field of agriculture).

-Italian law grants certain rights only to RSAs and RSUs, including:
+Italian law grants certain specific rights to RSAs and RSUs, including:

 - right of assembly;

 - right of referendum;

-- limitations on the transfer of an RSA or RSU member:
+- limitations on the transfer of an RSA or RSU member;

 - trade union leave;

 - right to publish communication on a bulletin board on the employer's premises.